Rai-Prajwal/Rai-Prajwal/Readme.md

-# Hi there 👋, I'm Rai Prajwal
+# Hi there 👋, I'm Prajwal Rai.

 Welcome to my GitHub profile!